afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 3. Add Prometheus to the cluster to monitor the workloads.
 Add SLO-based quality evaluations to ensure no bad build ever makes it to production.
 4. Add a quality evaluation in production, post rollout.
 If a bad deployment occurs, the evaluation will fail and remediation actions (scaling) will be actioned (using `helm` to `helm upgrade` the application).

+## Relax

+While you have been reading, we have been busy installing everything.
+It is still happening but it should only take a few minutes.

-<b>Note:</b>  Please hang around until you see the text `Installation Completed 🎉.
+Please wait here until you see the text `Installation Completed 🎉.
 Please proceed now.` in the console.

 ![keptn-cloud-native](./assets/overview_image.drawio.png)